yourfreetools/reviewindex/content/reviews/mighty-patch-acne-rescue-that-actually-works.md

-## Cons ð
+## Cons Ã°ÂÂÂ

-- Doesnât work well on cystic acne
+- DoesnÃ¢ÂÂt work well on cystic acne
 - A bit pricey for daily use
 - Can dry out surrounding skin if overused

-## Final Rating: 4/5 â­
+## Final Rating: 4/5 Ã¢Â­Â

 *Your final verdict and recommendation*